AndreLeEEEEE/KPI/README.md

 Additionally, in an effort to ensure the process is done properly, I implemented find_by's to click on the submit button as opposed to relying on the 'change alignment' setting (context: using the 'change alignment' setting would automatically submit whatever was in the message box).

+5/27/2021: After extensive testing of the program today with the restart feature turned on, timeout errors that arise from the troublesome line mentioned in the previous updates are no longer a serious problem.
+Although it's preferrable that the program not have to restart mid-operation, this error seems unavaoidable for now.